MY ROLE MODELS ARE……..

 Sharman was born in Grenoside, Sheffield on the 30th May 1963.

-After responding to a radio advertisement asking for applicants to be the first British astronaut, Helen Sharman was selected for the mission live on ITV, on 25th of November 1989, ahead of nearly 13,000 other applicants.
+After responding to a radio advertisement asking for applicants to be astronauts for a mission to the Mir Space Station, Helen Sharman was selected for the mission live on ITV, on 25th of November 1989, ahead of nearly 13,000 other applicants.

 Before launch, Sharman spent 18 months in intensive flight training in Star City.